you are not alone!

 Green Benefit Districts in San Francisco - A Brief History

 Today's battlefront: Mission Dolores

 Having failed in their last three attempts to establish GBDs (detailed below), the Department of Public Works and its favored non-profit Parks Alliance/PlaceLab are spending tens of thousands of taxpayer dollars and pulling out all stops to establish a GBD in Mission Dolores.
 Ignoring the Mission Dolores Neighborhood Association (MDNA) which voted against the GBD, the proponents conducted a quick survey and stretched to declare that a 9% participation rate showed adequate support to rush to the next step.
 The Management Report & Engineers’ Report, posted April 11th without notice, was quickly followed by three public meetings squeezed into 12 days—the entire process accelerated to avoid opposition.
-To follow today’s fast moving developments, sign up for the google group: Concerned MD Citizens (write to team@noGBDtax.org)
+For latest developments jump to the Mission Dolores page, and to follow new developments sign up for the google group: Concerned MD Citizens (write to team@noGBDtax.org)

 The first and only GBD was established in Potrero Hill/Dog Patch, a neighborhood with historically fewer services and now undergoing a development boom (the GBD was established with the help of developer money).
 Of special interest is the fact that the GBD spends 35% of its revenue on its own administration.